kuzudb/kuzudb.github.io/docs/cypher/query-clauses/skip.md

 <img src="running-example.png" width="800">

+You can import this database by copy pasting the comands on that page.

+*Note: When using the CLI, please modify any multi-line query in the documenation to be in a single line.*

 # Skip
 Skip controls the number of tuples to skip from the start of the queryResult.
 It is often used within in an [ORDER BY](order-by.md) clause to skip the top N tuples from the query result.
 Note: Skip accepts any expression that can be evaluated to an integer.